Austria-Hungary: Demographics

-Ethnic relations

 In July 1849, the Hungarian Revolutionary Parliament proclaimed and enacted ethnic and minority rights (the next such laws were in Switzerland), but these were overturned after the Russian and Austrian armies crushed the Hungarian Revolution.
 After the Kingdom of Hungary reached the Compromise with the Habsburg Dynasty in 1867, one of the first acts of its restored Parliament was to pass a Law on Nationalities (Act Number XLIV of 1868).
 It was a liberal piece of legislation and offered extensive language and cultural rights.
 It did not recognize non-Hungarians to have rights to form states with any territorial autonomy.

-The "Austro-Hungarian Compromise of 1867" created the personal union of the independent states of Hungary and Austria, linked under a common monarch also having joint institutions.
-The Hungarian majority asserted more of their identity within the Kingdom of Hungary, and it came to conflict with some of her own minorities.
-The imperial power of German-speakers who controlled the Austrian half was resented by others.
-In addition, the emergence of nationalism in the newly independent Romania and Serbia also contributed to ethnic issues in the empire.

 Article 19 of the 1867 "Basic State Act" (Staatsgrundgesetz), valid only for the Cisleithanian (Austrian) part of Austria–Hungary, said: